Wedding Discos and DJs

 For the budget option simply phone around until you find one with a wedding package that suits your price.
 If, however, you want your evening to be a unique and fitting celebration for you and your guests then you will need to do a little more work - but it'll be worth it.
-You could ask friends and family for recommendations, check out links from this site or if you get really stuck, try the Wedding DJ Association, set up to promote and regulate wedding DJs and disco companies.

 Once you have your short list it's time to narrow this down.
 Do they specialise in weddings?
 What experience do they have?
 Are they a member of a professional organisation?
 Do they have testimonials from previous clients?
 Much of this information can be gleaned from their web sites and if there is anything else you want to know that isn't covered you can ask them.
 A professional DJ will be happy to give you all the information you need to help you to decide whether they are right for your event.